The Perfect 2 Days in Dublin: An Insider’s Itinerary

 City Sightseeing

-I’ve taken many a City Sightseeing bus from New York to York in England and when it comes to the Dublin bus tours they have a great selection of 30 stops.
+I’ve taken City Sightseeing buses in major capitals around the world from Toronto to Paris, Rome, London, Edinburgh, Oxford and the list goes on.
+They have a great selection of 30 stops.
 The best part is that you can use your Big Bus ticket on the City Sightseeing buses as well.

 Public Transport in Dublin